This article was created in partnership with the Cedar City – Brian Head Tourism Bureau.

 We hop in our rental car and cruise north from St. George, Utah into the tall mountains of southwest Utah.
 My husband mocks me for not coming up with more synonyms for “beautiful”, as I have declared the scenery to be just that for the entire drive.
 Red rock sits strikingly amidst white mountains, and it’s hard keep my jaw up.

 First stop, Cedar City.

-Before we travel too far, we grab lunch at a great sandwich spot downtown–Pastry Pub–which is conveniently around the block from The Grind Coffeehouse.
+Before we travel too far, we grab lunch at a great sandwich spot downtown simply called The Pub which is conveniently around the block from The Grind Coffeehouse.
 Once we’re properly caffeinated, we mosey across the street to Cedar Sports and fit into some cross-country ski gear.

 We twist our way up the mountains, and land in the gorgeous snowscape that is Brian Head.
 A little further we stop at a gate leading to Cedar Breaks National Monument.
 While this gate is normally open to traffic en route to Panguitch, it’s closed currently due to too much snow.
 No problem though, we strap on our skis and glide along, gazing out toward the red rock formations in the monument, giving space to the cliff’s edge as the winds howl in a really-pretty-sort-of-way.

 Exhausted, we retreat to our cozy quarters for the weekend at Cedar Breaks Lodge… but only after an authentic indulgence at Sook Jai Thai at the base of the ski mountain.
 We kick back at the table in our room and play a few hands of cards before finally calling it a night.